The Potential Role of a Hydrogen Network in Europe: Carbon dioxide capture, usage and sequestration (CCU/S)

 \subsection{Carbon Usage}

-Captured \co can be used to produce synthetic methane and liquid hydrocarbons (e.g. naphtha).
+Captured \co can be used to produce synthetic methane and liquid hydrocarbons (e.g. naphtha, methanol, Fischer-Tropsch fuels).
 See \cref{sec:si:methane:supply} and \cref{sec:si:oil:supply}.
 If carbon captured from biomass is used, the \co emissions of the synthetic fuels are net-neutral.